Rohan-cp/generative-art/README.md

 <img src="https://imgur.com/QdzGyls.png"> </img>

 ## Experimentation
-So the following ones are a lot simpler but very to fun to play with.
+So the following one is a lot simpler but very to fun to play with.
 I could tinker with the number of circles rendered and the color schemes and I'll share my favorite variation.

 <img src="https://imgur.com/PDMTG3t.png" > </img>

 This next one was by far the most fun exploration.
-I basically used Perlin Noise to translate each pixel in a grid of same colored pixels to randomly move a certain amount vertically or horizontally (pretty basic right).
+I used Perlin Noise to translate each pixel in a grid of same-colored pixels to randomly move a certain amount vertically or horizontally (pretty basic right).
 The noise comes in to determine this shift and it does so by considering the neighbour pixel's shift creating this pattern.
 One of the best aspects of this is to hit re-run and see a different version of your sketch come to life.
 I'll share three variations here (I actually spent all day once trying out different color schemes and ended up liking the very first one I tried the most—sigh I guess).

 <img src="https://imgur.com/pTIOKNi.png" > </img>